 Today’s factismal: Most stars aren’t visible because they are too small and too cool.

 Big big or small, astronomers study them all.
 And here’s an image of what those stars look like when we peek at them using ultraviolet and infrared light.
 “Ordinary” stars that we can see at night glow a greenish white, where newborn and small stars heat up the surrounding dust and make it glow a bright violet for infrared and a startling purple for radio waves.
-If you’d like to see more pictures like this, and maybe help find hot stars in other galaxies, then point your scope to:
+If you’d l;ike to see more pictures like this, head over to the National Radio Astronomy Observatory website: